 Professional indemnity insurance (PI) and public liability (PL) insurance are different types of business insurance that cover compensation claims.

-Simply put, professional indemnity insurance cover claims made by clients for professional negligence or mistakes, whereas public liability insurance cover claims made by members of the public for injury or damage.
+Simply put, professional indemnity insurance covers claims made by clients for alleged professional negligence or mistakes that have caused the client to suffer a financial loss, whereas public liability insurance cover claims made by members of the public for injury or damage.